ajepst/XlsToEf/README.md

 * saveBehavior - A save behavior configuration object that has two items:
   * A switch to select Update Only, Create only, or Upsert behavior.
 Upsert behavior is the default.
   * A switch to select the commit mode.
 Options are AnySuccessfulOneAtATime, AnySuccessfulAtEndAsBulk, CommitAllAtEndIfAllGoodOrRejectAll, and NoCommit.
 AnySuccessfulAtEndAsBulk is the default.
+* validator - implements interface IEntityValidator<Entity> Optional implementation written by you for your own domain validation logic.
+If provided, XlsToEf will run the validator's GetValidationErrors(T entity) method for each entity after popultion, and if the returned dictionary is empty, XlsToEf will save the entity.
+If the dictionary is not empty, XlsToEf will roll back entity changes and return an error.
+Returned dictionary with error details should be in the form *Key: Field Name, Value: specific field error message*.
+XlsToEf will bundle up and return out error.

 ###Additional Tools:###